justjanne/powerline-go/README.md

 You can use the `-modules` argument to define which segments to draw, and in which order.
 Segments can also be repeated.
 Simply change the argument in your shell’s init to customize the prompt.

+## License

+> This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+> This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+> You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.